 Parasites May Cause Appetite Suppression

+Signs of parasites.
 Now this is one option that is incredibly serious, but also distinct from the other possibilities.
-Gut parasites overrunning the animal’s system not only causes them to have no appetite, but causes them to lose weight very rapidly.
+Gut parasites overrunning the animal’s system not only cause them to have no appetite but cause them to lose weight very rapidly.
 There are a few other signs that can indicate that a gecko has a parasite, including runny, very smelly feces, and regurgitation of food.

 If you suspect your gecko may have parasites, please consult a vet right away for fecal testing and possible treatment!
 Additionally, please exercise careful quarantine methods with potentially ill animals, to prevent the spread of disease to your other reptiles.

 What to Do if Your Gecko Will Not Eat

 If your gecko doesn't appear to be infected with parasites, there are a few methods you can use to try to get your gecko eating again.